 Without a Will in place, only those assets owned jointly, such as money held in a joint bank account and property owned as joint tenants will pass to the survivor.

 By comparison, everything owned in individual names won’t pass between people who are not married or in a civil partnership.
 The Inheritance (Provision for Family & Dependents) Act 1975 provides a limited opportunity for those dissatisfied with the inheritance received to contest matters in court.
 It’s essential, therefore, that people who are unmarried and not in a civil partnership have Wills in place.
 This becomes even more important if either partner has children.

 Take this couple as an example:

 Calvin Collinson and Anna Berry were 49 and 46 years old respectively.
 They lived together and had done so for more than 15 years.
-They never wanted their relationship or love to be defined by a piece of paper, so opted not to marry.
+They never wanted their relationship to be defined by a piece of paper, so opted not to marry.
 Calvin had a permanently estranged son, Benjamin, from a previous marriage, who lived in Brazil.

 The couple owned their main home jointly.
 Calvin also owned a holiday home in Wales; they always treated it as ‘theirs’ and paid off the mortgage together using both their incomes, but the property was held in Calvin’s name only.

 For tax reasons, much of the couple’s savings were held in Calvin’s name, but were accessed by both partners.
 Calvin was a part-time investor and invested much of what they owned in his name.
 They also owned a Porsche that they bought in cash by saving up their annual bonuses across three years.
 The car was registered in Calvin’s name with the DVLA.